 Meditation:The Benedictine tradition of Fr John Main is used, meditating on the Sunday gospel.
 Sessions are offered three times a week.

-Emmaus: meets weekly.
+Emmaus: meets on the first and third Thursday of each month.
 There is a time of contemplation, prayer and praise and discussion of the Sunday Readings and a shared lunch.